Paris Métro Line 18: Plot

 The line starts underground at Orly Airport to the south-east at the limit of the departments of Essonne and Val-de-Marne, under the car parks between the west and south terminals.
 The station is in correspondence with the Line 14 (which is parallel to it) and is extended by a rear station.

 The route heads north and passes under the airport runways before turning west.
-It crosses the municipality of Wissous without stopping, passes under the A6 and A10 highways and then turns slightly south before turning serve the station "Antonypôle" located in the town of Antony, Hauts-de-Seine.
+It crosses the municipality of Wissous without stopping, passes under the A6 and A10 highways and then turns slightly south before turning to serve the station "Antonypôle" located in the town of Antony, Hauts-de-Seine.
 Entering the territory of the municipality of Massy, the line then serves "Massy Opéra" then passes under the LGV Atlantique before coming into line with the beam train from Massy – Palaiseau.
 It then serves the station of the same name where it connects with the RER B, RER C and TGV station.

 The line slants again towards the west and enters the town of Palaiseau before passing under the D36 then coming to stand parallel to the latter at the level of the district "Camille-Claudel."
 At this point the line becomes aerial and is inserted into a viaduct.
 It goes beyond the connection to the future Palaiseau maintenance workshop, bypasses the École polytechnique then serves after a curve and a counter-curve the air station of "Palaiseau".
 The viaduct then heads south, crosses N118 and serves the Orsay-Gif station located at the limit of Orsay, Gif-sur-Yvette and Saint-Aubin.
 The route then heads due north then north-west along N118 and serves the CEA Saint-Aubin station in Saclay.

 The line then turns towards the west and crosses a long inter-station still in the air along the D36.
 It crosses the municipalities of Villiers-le-Bâcle and Châteaufort, marking the entry of the line into Yvelines.
 It then arrives at the National Golf of Magny-les-Hameaux and finds its course underground.

 The tunnel heads north-east and serves the underground station of "Saint-Quentin Est" at Guyancourt.
 It crosses Guyancourt then oblique towards the east and arrives at the station "Satory" located at Versailles.
 Finally, the line passes under N12 and heads north-east before running alongside the railway tracks and arriving at the terminus of Versailles – Chantiers where it connects to RER C and Transiliens U and N.